"Virus-derived variation in diverse human genomes" by Shohei Kojima et al., PLoS Gen., 26 Apr 2021.

 By the time Opportunity and Spirit rovers were launched for Mars, Johnson was on the team.
 Right away, in 2004, Opportunity photographed tiny shapes that clearly resemble fossilized crinoid pieces.
 She has studied fossilized crinoids and she is well aware of that image, but now she ignores it.
 Later Mars missions like Phoenix and Curiosity didn't include life-detecting experiments.
 Not even the current one, Perseverance.
 This intransigence is quite puzzling.
 Is hidden politics also at work at NASA?

 But Johnson's book is really a memoir.
 She fell in love, she almost died, and she is ever enchanted with the wonders of Mars.
 Her own story is engaging and the writing excellent.
-If she writes another one, I'll read it!The Sirens of Mars: Searching for Life on Another World by Sarah Stewart Johnson, ISBN:9781101904817, Crown/Penguin Random House, 07 Jul 2020.
+I hope she writes more.The Sirens of Mars: Searching for Life on Another World by Sarah Stewart Johnson, ISBN:9781101904817, Crown/Penguin Random House, 07 Jul 2020.

 Thanks, Mark Frederick at the Memphis bookstore, Novel.

-Life on Mars! has background with links about Viking and ALH84001.
+Life on Mars! has background with updates about Viking and ALH84001.

 Sea Lilies on Ancient Mars: a poster about the fossilized crinoids.